joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 * Run "ConsoleApps/SetupConsole" app to create database
 * Start the service layers - it runs on port 5001 (Authentication Service) and 5005 (Demo Service) by default
 * Go to FrontEnd project's folder and execute `npm run build`
-	* This creates the Angular app
+	* This creates the Web app
 * Now build the WebFrontEnd's API
 	* The service layers can output their OpenAPI definition files, but these are included in the package for convenience.
 * Start the front end API - it's on port 5000 by default.
 * Start the front end host - it's on port 8080 by default.
-This requires CORS to be enabled.
+This requires CORS to be enabled (it is in the project, of course).

+If you use Visual Studio the Solution is set  to "Multiple Startup Projects" and hence requires no multiple manual start actions, just hit **F5**.

 # Setup

-This section guides ypou through the elementary setup steps.
+This section guides you through the elementary setup steps.

 ## Settings